-Merged cells can cause issues during the snapshot process.
+IMPORTANT: Merged cells can cause issues during the snapshot process.
 If possible, we recommend avoiding use of merged cells.
 If you must use merged cells, then any delete tags that impact the merged cells must encompass the entire merged area.
-For example, if you have merged cells F10 and G10, and you place a [DeleteColumn] tag in column F, then you must also place a [DeleteColumn] tag in column G. Otherwise, the snapshot process will fail because it will not be able to delete only a portion of the merged cells.
+For example, if you have merged cells F10 and G10, and you place a [DeleteColumn] tag in column F, then you must also place a [DeleteColumn] tag in column G. Otherwise, the snapshot process will fail because it cannot delete only a portion of the merged cells.